Skip to navigation Skip to content

 The student is not entitled to AIC.
 Reject the payment:

-• Go to the Benefit Action (BA) screen.
-Update the following fields:
+• Go to the Benefit Action (BA) screen and update the following fields:

 • Go to the Education Course History (EDCH) screen